mi55a/mi55a/README.md

 - mily/minna
 - mily #2414 on discord
-- interested in python, swift, html, css, java, and javascript :D
+- interested in python, c++, swift, html, css, java, and javascript :D
 - lets do something great （＾∇＾）
+- languages spoken: english, spanish, and german

 <!---
 mi55a/mi55a is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.